nt0xa/russtone.io/source/_posts/isomnihack-teaser-2017-mindreader.md

 Then install application to emulator by drag'n'dropping APK-file to emulator's window.

-After that set up Ida Dalvik debugger as described [here](https://www.hex-rays.com/products/ida/support/tutorials/debugging_dalvik.pdf) and place breakpoint on `encrypt` in `readMind` function:
+After that set up Ida Dalvik debugger as described [here](https://www.hex-rays.com/products/ida/support/tutorials/debugging_dalvik.pdf) and place a breakpoint on `encrypt` in `readMind` function:

 ![](dalvik_breakpoint.png)

-Then open another Ida instance with `libnative-lib.so`, set up remote android debugger as described [here](https://finn.svbtle.com/remotely-debugging-android-binaries-in-ida-pro) and place breakpoint before encryption started:
+Then open another Ida instance with `libnative-lib.so`, set up remote android debugger as described [here](https://finn.svbtle.com/remotely-debugging-android-binaries-in-ida-pro) and place a breakpoint before encryption starts:

 ![](arm_breakpoint.png)

-After that start Ida with Dalvik debugger and wait until program is stopped and then start remote android debugger and attach to application process:
+After that start Ida with Dalvik debugger and wait until program stops and then start remote android debugger and attach to application process:

 ![](attach.png)

-Next press continue (F9) in first Ida instance (Dalvik debugger) and wait until breakpoint fires in second instance.
+Next, press continue (F9) in the first Ida instance (Dalvik debugger) and wait until breakpoint fires in the second instance.

 ![](break.png)